 Carthage has more than 130 student clubs and organizations through which students can get involved, explore possible careers, meet other students, work closely with faculty advisors, and perform customer service.
 See a full list of Carthage student organizations on The Harbor, our website for student organizations.

 Enactus, open to all majors, is an international nonprofit organization that empowers businesses and people in the community to create a better, more sustainable world.
 Through Enactus, students take skills learned in the classroom and apply them to real-world problems.
 Projects may focus on market economics, success skills, entrepreneurship, financial literacy, business ethics, or environmental sustainability.
 Enactus encourages active hands-on learning, teamwork, leadership development, communication, enhancement, and educational growth.
 Every spring, an Enactus team competes at a regional competition, where the team presents its projects to a panel of business leaders and professionals.
-There are more than 200 partner companies who sponsor Enactus and provide networking opportunities for Enactus students.
+There are more than 200 partner companies that sponsor Enactus and provide networking opportunities for Enactus students.
+Learn more about Enactus on The Harbor

 Volunteer Income Tax Assistance